ords/micro/readme.md

 Our Design System folder including common utils

 ### Main Application
-The main application with the implementation of layouts and features
+The main application with the implementation of layouts and features.
+Every layout is meant to only ever have one routed view.
+Every you can have multiple fragments or a layout could also potentially contain multiple fragments along with the main view.

+..
+Should illustrate what i mean